 Networking for Introverts and Extroverts

 For introverts, the thought of networking might be a daunting task.
 Initially, introverts should think about networking one-on-one with people they know.
-Begin by creating a comfortable environment, and do research about an individual or company in advance.
+Begin by creating a comfortable environment and research an individual or company in advance.
 Next, leverage your skills as an introvert.
-You are probably a great listener.
 Prepare questions in advance and use social media or email to get started networking.

-For extroverts, networking and meeting new people may be a fun and natural activity.
+For extroverts, networking, and meeting new people may be a fun and natural activity.
 Extroverts are encouraged to begin networking on a large scale.
-However, extroverts need to be careful that they do not dominate a conversation or overwhelm a potential new contact.
+However, extroverts need to be careful not to dominate a conversation or overwhelm a potential new contact.
 Be sure to pay attention to others, show interest by asking questions, and listen carefully to responses.

 Leverage Social Networks

 Social media can be a useful tool for Trojan Networking.
 Below are a few ways to get started using social media to increase your opportunities through networking online with other professionals.